sighupio/fury-kubernetes-monitoring/katalog/goldpinger/README.md

 - Exposes Prometheus metrics on port `8080`, path: `/metrics`.
 - Metrics are scraped by Prometheus with `30s` intervals.

+Note: In big clusters with lots of nodes you can set environment variable `PING_NUMBER` so nodes ping only a subset of other nodes.
+It decreases number of metrics generated which causes problems on Prometheus in big clusters.

 ## Deployment

 You can deploy goldpinger by running the following command in the root of this project: